getcarina/getcarina.com/_best-practices/container-technologies-market-analysis.md

 * [Docker best practices: data and stateful applications](/docker-best-practices-data-stateful-applications/)

-> Never store data or logs in a container.
-Instead, use Docker volume mounts to create either a data volume or a data volume container.
+> Instead of storing data or logs in a container, use Docker volume mounts to create either a data volume or a data volume container.

 * [Docker best practices: container linking](/docker-best-practices-container-linking/)